krambono/flowkey-sheet-music-downloader/README.md

 Go to https://knona.github.io/flowkey-sheet-music-downloader/ and follow the instructions to download a Flowkey sheet music.

 The website was made with [svelte](https://svelte.dev/) and [bulma](https://bulma.io/).

+Tested on Chromium, Firefox and Edge.
+Not working on Brave.